menor/detritus-pantry/README.md

 detritus-pantry
 ===============

 List of resources compiled by the Banana Slugs to help them graduate from Dev Bootcamp.
+Remember that you can fork this repo to and update it if you've already forked it, here's [an explanation](https://help.github.com/articles/fork-a-repo), you can also send me [pull requests](https://help.github.com/articles/using-pull-requests) if you add some resource on your fork and want that replicated on this original one.

 ## Ruby ##
 A dynamic, open source programming language with a focus on simplicity and productivity.
 It has an elegant syntax that is natural to read and easy to write.